 Securing email, collaboration, and instant messaging communications

 The reason they need to be protected is simple: hacking them is easy.
-It can take less than 2 minutes if you have not made an effort to secure them!
+It can take less than 2 minutes if you have not tried to secure them!

-We take on ourselves by becoming your CISO in the constant security monitoring of all email accounts and services for signs of unauthorized access.
-Even with 2-factor authentication enabled, breaches are still possible.
-That is why it is critically important to integrate proper security monitoring with any security control.
+By taking the role of a CISO for your company, we constantly monitor all your email accounts and services for signs of unauthorized access.
+Even with 2-factor authentication enabled, breaches could still be possible, and that is why it is critically important to integrate proper security monitoring with any security control.

-When should Attack Simulation / Penetration Testing be performed?
+When should you perform Attack Simulation / Penetration Testing?

-Penetration testing is an essential element in every Information Security Program and is part of our Virtual CISO as a Service offering.
+Penetration testing is essential in every Information Security Program and part of our Virtual CISO as a Service offering.

-However, it is often performed without any strategic planning or instead of a comprehensive Information Security Assessment.
-It is crucial to execute a penetration test after the major efforts to build a company’s Information Security Program are already complete.
+However, penetration testing often lacks strategic planning or a comprehensive Information Security Assessment.
+Executing a penetration test after completing the significant efforts to build your Information Security Program is crucial.

 If attack simulation is the first stage of a company’s security efforts, the penetration test results will only show the lack of security controls.
-In that case, it will be a complete waste of time and resources.
+In that case, it will completely waste time and resources.

-Why is Secure Software Development a part of our Virtual CISO as a Service offering?
+Why is Secure Software Development part of our Virtual CISO as a Service offering?